SmithsFAS1/smithsbot/README.md

 # smithsbot
-by Smiths
+by Smiths (@quasirealsmiths)

-just a repo of some of the twython stuff done for automated tweets, mainly used/tested @smithsbot_ (https://twitter.com/smithsbot_/)
+just a repo of some of the twython stuff done for automated tweets

 in here be messy and shitty but functional code